christinna9031/LB-Clip-It/README.md

 # LB Clip It
  Extension for LioranBoard which lets you create clips and post them to Discord.
- This is an updated version of a previous version (originally posted in LioranBoard Discord).
+ This is an updated version of the previous release in LioranBoard Discord.